The Secret Hours by Mick Herron

 Sparrow, the PM’s influential adviser, tells Griselda “the real art of politics” is “knowing when the next fuck-up’s due and arranging for a human sandbag to be standing in the way.”
 In other words, he decides “who’s to blame before anything goes wrong,” in order to “make the subsequent investigation easier.”

 Exposing collusion between business and government, Herron indulges in some bizarre imagery, comparing the financially intricate and interdependent companies that got a huge NHS contract for PPE to “a three-legged ceilidh…performed by thirteen drunken quadrupeds.”
-The press gets a sharp swat because they fail to follow up the happy announcement with what happens next, because “the headlines had already been written by then, and the news spotlight moved on.”
+The press gets a sharp slap for routinely failing to follow up the happy announcement with what happens next, because “the headlines had already been written by then, and the news spotlight moved on.”

 Herron also deploys language to create a certain poignant sympathy for our characters.
 We learn that First Desk is aging by the way she watches an airplane fly overhead and realizes that in younger years, “she could barely notice an evening aeroplane without wishing to be on it,” but the years “have a way of laying such aimless desires to rest.”